 PEDRO JUAN RODRIGUEZ FERRER, better known as Pete “El Conde” Rodriguez, was a consummate singer (sonero), songwriter, and showman.
-His good looks, coiffed hair, chic attire, smooth dance moves, and regal bearing earned him the moniker, “El Conde,” the “Black Count.”
+His good looks, coiffed hair, chic attire, suave dance moves, and regal bearing earned him the moniker “El Conde,” a.k.a. the “Black Count.”

 Rodriguez was born in Ponce, Puerto Rico, in 1933, the second of three children to Emiliano Rodríguez and Anatilde Ferrer Colón.
-He grew up in the barrio El Ligao but, for reasons only known to him, said he hailed from La Cantera.
-At five, he played the bongos in El Conjunto Gondolero, his father’s quartet.
+He grew up in the barrio El Ligao but said he hailed from La Cantera.
+At five, Rodriguez played the bongos in El Conjunto Gondolero, his father’s quartet.
 Rodriguez’s father died of tuberculosis when he was twelve.
 Shortly after that, his mother sent him to New York, where he lived with his aunt.

 Between 1963 and 1973, Pacheco and Rodriguez recorded seven acclaimed albums for the Fania label, including “Canonazo” (1964), “Pacheco at the World’s Fair” (1964), “La Perfecta Combinacion” (1970), “Los Compadres” (1972), “Tres De Cafe y Dos De Azucar” (1973), and “Pacheco y El Conde con Celia Cruz” (1980) among others.